Updated July 8, 2020

 Battery powered merch

 According to the website of Sandy Steele here, it does not produce medical equipment.
-It says it produces battery powered clothing for sub-zero environments, such as socks, vests, pants and gloves, using a battery that has a patent pending.
-There does not appear to be a patent application for a battery filed by Sandy Steele with the US Patent and Trademark Office.
+It says it produces battery powered clothing for sub-zero environments, such as socks, vests, pants and gloves, using a battery that has a “patent pending”.
+There is no patent application for a battery filed by Sandy Steele with the US Patent and Trademark Office.
 The website lists a few items of merch for sale but there is no ability to check out online and buy a pair of patent-pending-battery-heated pants or socks like the ones below.

 Also in anti-aging cream space